Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2022-04-07-aristotle-roadmap-2022.md

 Based on the feedback of our clients, we're seeing 4 major themes in the metadata development space:

 ### 1. Data lineage and data inventories
 Over the course of 2022, we are going to be adding enhanced data lineage support to help users describe how people use data within their organisation.
-We're also adding new profiling tools to help users record data inventories in a standardised way - including supporting the Office of the National Data Commisioner's Core Attributes for government data dictionaries.
+We're also adding new profiling tools to help users record data inventories in a standardised way - including supporting the Office of the National Data Commissioner's Core Attributes for government data dictionaries.
 Throughout 2022, keep an eye out for announcements on the following features:
 * Data lineage descriptions to describe dataset, distribution and field-level data flows
 * Geospatial metadata support and map-based data search and discovery
 * Specialised data inventory tools to aid with initial implementations